pallavpp/Curience-Work/README.md

 Pallav and Alokeveer's Work.

 ## Info
-- Site specific scraping scripts present in `Scripts` directory.
+- Scraping and filtering scripts present in `Scripts` folder.
-- Custom modules are present in `Modules` directory.
+- Custom modules are present in `Modules` folder.
-- Scraped data is saved in CSV format in `Data` directory.
-Scripts automatically save CSV in Data folder.
+- Scraped and filtered data is saved in CSV format in `Data` folder.
+Scripts automatically save to Data folder.
+- Files containing reading data are present in `Read_Files` folder.
 - Add following code to scripts to import custom modules:
 ```
 import os